SciLifeLab/TIDDIT/README.md

 It may be useful to increase the precision of TIDDIT, especially when searching the entire genome for disease causing variants. on 30X bam files, I usually set -p 7 and -r 5.

-On low coverage matepair data, it may be usedul to lower the -l parameter to 2.

 In noisy datasets you may get too many small variants.
-If this is the case, then you may increase the -l parameter, or set the -i parameter to a high value (such as 2000).
+If this is the case, then you may increase the -l parameter, or set the -i parameter to a high value (such as 2000) (on 10X linked read data, I usually set l to 5).

 The cov module
 ==============